amancebo/repeat_audio/README.md

 will repeat `waveform.wav` until it reaches a duration of at least 1 second.
 The output file might then be `waveform_0087-copies.wav`, indicating that the waveform was repeated 87 times to reach 1 second.

+The project can be built with `cargo` as a typical Rust project.
+Alternatively, there is a Python version of the utility that has no additional external dependencies.